RIM-24 Tartar: History

 The Tartar was born of a need for a more lightweight system for smaller ships that could engage targets at very close range.
 Essentially, the Tartar was simply a RIM-2C Terrier without the secondary booster.
 The Tartar was never given a SAM-N-x designation and was referred to as Missile Mk 15 until the unified Army-Navy designation system was introduced in 1963.

 The Tartar was used on several ships of a variety of sizes.
 Initially, the Mk 11 twin-arm launcher was used; later ships used the Mk 13 and Mk 22 single-arm launchers.
 Early versions proved to be unreliable.
 The Improved Tartar retrofit program upgraded the earlier missiles to the much improved RIM-24C standard.
 Further development was canceled, and a new missile, the RIM-66 Standard, was designed to replace it.
 Even after the upgrade to a new missile, ships were still said to be "Tartar ships" because they carried the Tartar Guided Missile Fire Control System.

 A dedicated anti-ship version for the Federal German Navy carrying a Bullpup warhead was abandoned when Germany purchased MM38 Exocet instead.

+Development

+The RIM-24 Tartar missile represented a significant advancement in naval air-defense systems during the Cold War era.
+Introduced in 1958, the Tartar was developed as a single-stage, short-to-medium range surface-to-air missile, evolving from its precursor, the RIM-2 Terrier shipboard missile.
+The Tartar was designed to engage airborne threats and provide a robust defense for smaller naval combat vessels.
+It also served as a secondary missile system on larger ships, complementing the longer-range capabilities of the Terrier and Talos missiles.

+The deployment of the RIM-24 Tartar marked a pivotal point in naval warfare, as it enhanced the fleet's air defense autonomy.
+Ships outfitted with the Tartar missile system gained a significant increase in firepower, allowing them to engage enemy aircraft with greater accuracy and lethality.
+These ships were colloquially referred to as "Tartar ships," a testament to the missile system's centrality to their defensive arsenal.

+The Tartar missile system continued to be a mainstay on numerous naval ships until the late 1960s.
+During this period, the RIM-24 began to be phased out and replaced by the more advanced RIM-66 Standard Missile, which offered improved range and guidance systems.
+Despite the transition to newer technologies, the legacy of the Tartar missile persisted, with "Tartar ships" remaining a part of naval vernacular well into the latter part of the 20th century.

+The RIM-24 Tartar played a pivotal role in the evolution of the Standard Missile line.
+Developed by General Dynamics' Pomona Division, the Tartar, alongside the RIM-2 Terrier, emerged directly from the Bumblebee Program, an initiative from the late Second World War aimed at advancing guided weaponry for fleet air defense.
+The development of the Standard Missile, which began in October 1963, marked a significant shift in naval armaments, signifying a move towards more versatile medium and extended-range variants.